IEK-5/freespa/DOC.md

 where:

 * `struct tm *ut`: Standard time struct.
 Should contain UTC values
-* `double *delta_t`: pointer to Δt value, if it is NULL dleta t is determined from internal tables
+* `double *delta_t`: pointer to Δt value, if it is NULL Δt is determined from internal tables
-* `double delta_ut1`: deviation between terrestial time and UTC (-1.0..1.0 s)
+* `double delta_ut1`: deviation between terrestrial time and UTC (-1.0..1.0 s)
 * `double lon`: longitude in radians
 * `double lat`: latitude in radians
 * `double e`: Elevation in m

 This computes the _real_ solar position.
 In practice the solar position is affected by refraction.
-To compute the aparent position of the sun several routines may be used:
+To compute the apparent position of the sun several routines may be used:

     sol_pos ApSolposBennet(sol_pos P, double *gdip, double e, double p, double T);